 The Division of Construction Engineering and Management (CEM) offers a degree in Construction Engineering (BSCNE) which is tailored to prepare graduates for professional work in the construction industry.
 The Construction Engineering curriculum includes about 80 percent engineering courses and 20 percent management courses focused on the knowledge necessary for construction careers.

-For over 18 years in a row BSCNE graduates have been hired at a 100-percent rate upon graduation by some of the 100 top U.S. construction firms
+Since the inception of the program in the late 1970's BSCNE graduates have been hired at a 100-percent rate upon graduation by some of the 100 top U.S. construction firms

 Many construction engineers move into senior management, attaining executive positions and even ownership in a construction firm.
 These professionals have a passion for building structures and collaborating with a wide range of people, as well as a desire to learn in a constantly changing world.